ejcx/ejj/static/fixing-capital-one.md

 The same misconfigurations of your reverse proxies and WAFs will result in the same compromise with _IMDSv2_ as _IMDSv1_.

+AWS says that the IMDSv2 metadata service will not respond to requests that include an `X-Forwarded-For` header.
+This is good defense in depth, but relying on this is a fundamentally flawed design because AWS still relies on the victim's behavior to prevent this issue.
+Misconfigured WAFs and Reverse Proxies can still be misconfigured to not include an `X-Forwarded-For` if they are acting as a transparent proxy.

 ## Opt in, i.e. Not Amazon's Problem
 Amazon cannot break compatibility with version 1 of the metadata service.
 They have provided a new feature for their security conscious customers.
 Enforcing that all requests to the metadata service _must_ use session-based requests is manual for customers.